statechannels/website/server/docs/getting-started.md

     }
 ```

-When cfProvider detects ‘installVirtual’ is successful (when the bot accepts our proposeInstallVirtual) it calls the function **onInstallEvent().** When it detects updates in state in the virtualChannel, it calls **onUpdateEvent().**  This is the in-channel state management mechanism for Interface 1.
+When cfProvider detects ‘installVirtual’ is successful (when the bot accepts our proposeInstallVirtual) it calls the function `onInstallEvent()`.
+When it detects updates in state in the virtual channel, it calls `onUpdateEvent()`.

 ----------